Oregon Coast Vacation Rentals Guide

 Beach Break Vacation Rentals, LLC.
 You’ll find homes around Manzanita, along the Nehalem River, in the secretive Falcon Cove that’s a ways south of Cannon Beach, Neahkahnie Mountain, Rockaway Beach, and down to Cape Meares.
 Homes and styles are extremely varied, as are the list of amenities: large homes to small, romantic cottages; oceanfront townhomes to unique charmers.
 Depending on the home, you may find laundry facilities, stereos, fireplaces, a gourmet kitchen with gas range, large decks, back decks, indoor or outdoor hot tubs, Jacuzzis, wet bars, barbecues, garages, crab cookers, and maybe even a fire pit or a home with a boat moorage or a sauna.
 Some have fun features like ping-pong, foosball, Playstation, poker/blackjack tables, books, kids’ toys and close access to river kayaking.
 TV/DVD, stereos and cable TV or satellite are found in many.
 Plenty are ocean view, but also numerous mountain views available.
 Office in Nehalem, on 101.
 503-368-3865.
 877-655-0623. www.beach-break.com

 Wheeler on the Bay Lodge - Vacation Rentals.
 There are some stunning vacation rentals just outside of Manzanita - in Wheeler, sitting right on the stunning, pristine Nehalem Bay.
 Some larger suites at the Wheeler on the Bay Lodge also serve as vacation rentals, including at least one upstairs that has incredible bay views.
 These can be utilized as longer term vacation rentals; extended stays in a cozy hideaway, or just anyone wanting to kick it on the coast for a bit longer than usual.
 They are luxury rooms, spacious and come with numerous amenities.
 Perfect for families or just romantic vacations.
 They come with fireplaces, microwave, fridge, TV with DVD player, free movie rentals and coffee maker (coffee, tea, hot chocolate, apple cider).
 Some suites include hot tub spas, with in-room massages available.
 Highway 101, 580 Marine, Wheeler, Oregon.
 503-368-5858.
-800-469-3204. www.beachconnection.net/news/wheeler_onbay_lodge.php Some pet friendly vacation rentals.
+800-469-3204.
+Wheeler on the Bay Lodge Site Some pet friendly vacation rentals.

-Manzanita Rental Company.
+Meredith Lodging in Manzanita.
 More than 70 homes allow you a place to call home on the beachfront of Manzanita, near the golf course, or up on mysterious Neahkahnie Mountain with its fantastic views and legends of buried treasure.
 They are perfect for an intimate getaway or for large groups.
 Large, modern homes or classic beach cottages with character may have features like hardwood floors, small apartments with separate entry, light knotty wood walls, open beam ceilings, skylights or lots of windows, or perhaps a landscaped yard.
 Amenities could include: rock fireplace, large deck complete with a hot tub, breakfast bar, woodstove, Jacuzzi tub, gas BBQ, large living spaces, reading nooks, free DSL, games and books and even a swing set for children.
 Some pet friendly with a fee.
 Full kitchens and other features like DVD players, TV, washer, dryer, etc. Pay for six nights, get the seventh night free.
-686 Manzanita Ave.
-Manzanita, Oregon.
-800-579-9801.
-503-368-6797. www.manzanitarentals.com
+Office in Lincoln City, Oregon.
+541-996-2955 or 1-800-224-7660.
+Web Site Here

 Mention BeachConnection.net when inquiring.